ClumZeez/omarchy-binaural/README.md

-# Binaural — beats for the Omarchy bar
+# Binaural-beats for the Omarchy bar

-Six binaural-beat presets plus optional brown-noise and local rain beds.
+Six binaural-beat presets plus optional brown-noise and rain sounds.
-Click the sine in the bar, pick a state, and leave a bed on so the sine is not the only thing you hear.

-The carrier is **110 Hz** — in the 100–200 Hz band Hemi-Sync / the Gateway Experience uses — and is not a control.
 Headphones are required: a binaural beat is the difference between the two ears.

 ## Presets